 Péter Forgács – Looming Fire

-From 5 October to 1 December 2013 EYE’s main exhibition space will be exclusively devoted to Looming Fire, the latest work by filmmaker and artist Péter Forgács.
+From 5 October to 1 December 2013 EYE’s main exhibition space was exclusively devoted to Looming Fire, the latest work by filmmaker and artist Péter Forgács.
 Based on EYE’s extensive collection of home movies, Forgács (Budapest, 1950) takes us through everyday life in the Netherlands East Indies at the height of the colonial period.

 Supported by quotes from original letters, the footage shows daily life as lived by Europeans in the colonial era in full glory: the etiquette, the almost forgotten traditions, family life, the colours and the scents.
 Thus Looming Fire is able to add an extra dimension to the historiography of the Netherlands East Indies.
 Forgács: “I put my films together like musical pieces.
 I make compositions on the basis of the material I’ve found.
 They are personal interpretations of history, not documentaries aiming at objectivity.”

 People who leave their native soil are cut off from their past.
 But for the former inhabitants of the colonies, there is something else at play as well: the old places no longer exist.
 Although memories are kept alive, the accuracy of those memories can be called into question.
 The Netherlands East Indies, too, has become an imaginary country.
-The professional films produced there for trade, industry and the government were generally always biased.
+The professional films produced there for trade, industry and the government were often biased.
 The amateur films made in the Netherlands East Indies, by contrast, show intimate family highlights, but also offer insight into everyday activities, the home, the landscape.
 EYE holds an extensive collection of these ‘eye witness reports’, which were made with the purpose of sending them home.

 Visitors of the exhibition pass through seven spheres, shown on more than fifteen large screens with projections.
-Together they offer an extraordinary and varied picture of everyday life in the former colony.
+Together they offered an extraordinary and varied picture of everyday life in the former colony.
 Although we witness the happy moments of colonial life: birthdays, parties, family outings, a trip to a native village, shops, schools, the contact with servants; controversial issues are not shunned.
 Looming Fire sheds light on the complex structure of colonial society.
 The work questions and investigates the concepts of colonialism, memory and migration.

-About Péter Forgács
+about Péter Forgács

 The Hungarian filmmaker Péter Forgács (Budapest, 1950) is considered to be one of the most outstanding found footage filmmakers.
 He is best known for the way he ingeniously compiles new work based on amateur films.
 Forgács created a genre of its own, one which serves to put historical events in a new perspective.
-Forgács himself says about his adaptations of found footage: “I put my films together like musical pieces.
-I make compositions on the basis of the material I’ve found.
-They are personal interpretations of history, not documentaries aiming at objectivity.”

 His installation The Danube Exodus - The Rippling Currents of the River was shown amongst others in the Jewish Museum in Berlin, the Getty Museum in Los Angeles, CCCB in Barcelona, Bozar in Brussels and Kiasma in Helsinki.
 Forgács recently finished a project for the Museum of the History of Polish Jews in Warsaw entitled Letters to Afar, Polish Jewish life of the 1920-1939, an installation based on amateur films shot in the Interwar Years.
 With 22 of his films, EYE owns and preserves the largest Forgács collection in the world.
 His work has been acquired for the collections of other leading museums like MoMA in New York, the Getty Museum in Los Angeles and the Zentrum für Kunst und Medientechnologie in Karlsruhe.